lamalab-org/toolminutes/papers/ocx24.md

 ## Why is this a hard problem ?

-- A Combination of effects play a crucial role
+- A combination of effects play a crucial role
     - Surface effects
     - Bulk effects
-    - Structural, Defects, passivation and termination effects
+    - Structural, defects, passivation and termination effects

 ![Catalyst](./ocx24/catalyst.png)